storacha/w3cli/README.md

 ### `w3 can upload rm <root-cid>`

 Remove an upload from the current space's upload list.
-Does not remove CAR from the store.
+Does not remove blobs from the store.

 ## Environment Variables